 Those who are considering a hire purchase arrangement may also like to consider the very real option of leasing their new car.
 While leasing doesn’t give you the option to take ownership of the car in the long term per se, it does give you a manageable means of securing a car that may otherwise be out of your price range.

-4. Take out a loan
+4. Take out a Loan to Buy Your Car

 Taking out a loan is the most traditional means of paying for a new car.
 Instead of taking the loan arrangement offered by your car dealer, which are often bloated with unnecessary fees, there are a wide range of flexible car loan solutions for the UK market.